Skip to main content

 Outdated POS systems make your job harder in the long run:

-• Employee management and payroll is cumbersome when done by hand
+• Employee management and payroll are cumbersome when done by hand.

 That’s why it’s crucial to invest in a modern POS system.
 But what will it cost you?
-When evaluating convenience store POS system costs, you have to look at what it costs for your hardware (touchscreen terminal, receipt printer, scanner, cash drawer, etc.) and the software itself.
-Retail POS System Buyers Guide
+When evaluating convenience store POS system costs, consider the costs of your hardware (such as a touchscreen terminal, receipt printer, scanner, and cash drawer) and the software itself.

-On the software side of things, subscription POS software is the norm, with most vendors in the $49 - $99 per month range.
+On the software side of things, subscription POS software is the norm, with most vendors in the $49 to $150 per month range.

 How Much Does it Cost to Open a Convenience Store?
 It Depends

 As you can see, there are many factors to consider when opening a convenience store.
-You need to determine your budget and then decide on how to best use that budget.
+You need to determine your budget and then decide how to use it best.
 Costs can spiral out of control if you’re not careful and don’t have a plan.

 Once you have a location, inventory, and equipment purchased, you should look at POS systems.
 Remember, the ideal point of sale solution will make managing your convenience store’s operations smooth and easy.

-Download our free Convenience Store Point of Sale Buyers’ Guide to make an informed purchase decision.
+Download our free Convenience Store Point of Sale Buyers’ Guide to make an informed purchase decision or talk with one of our convenience store experts today.